loading...

 INDONESIA

-Our partner NGO GOT BAG Indonesia tackles the plastic pollution in the ocean with a clean-up program in the north and south coast of Java.
+Our partner NGO GOT BAG Indonesia addresses ocean plastic pollution through a clean-up program along the northern and southern coasts of Java.

 Our colleagues